Long distance observations: Haze concentration

-The level of haze in the atmosphere, which primarily visible aftermath is the color of the sky.
+The level of haze in the atmosphere, which is primarily visible aftermath is the color of the sky.
 As research shows, the blueness of the sky can vary significantly depending on the density of aerosols.
-In the clearest conditions, which apply mainly for the "free atmosphere" above the inversion or planetary boundary layer the sky has the deep blue color, unlike inside hazy layer, where it acts like pale blue or even bluish-white. which varies between minimum 1 hour in the planetary boundary layer to about 1 week in the "free troposphere".
+In the clearest conditions, which apply mainly to the "free atmosphere" above the inversion or planetary boundary layer the sky has a deep blue color, unlike inside the hazy layer, where it acts like pale blue or even bluish-white. which varies between minimum 1 hour in the planetary boundary layer to about 1 week in the "free troposphere".
 It at some point defines the pace of visibility changes throughout the day following i.e. variations of humidity level.
 The relative humidity determines strongly the shape of aerosol particles, which eventually impacts their scattering properties.
-For instance, in a humid environment, the light scattering is more effective, because the aerosol particles have regular shapes.
+For instance, in a humid environment, light scattering is more effective, because the aerosol particles have regular shapes.

 In arid conditions, the shape of aerosols is set by wind, which keeps them suspended for a long time.

 Optical

 Scattering of light

-Scattering of light plays important role in the visibility of distant features.
+The scattering of light plays an important role in the visibility of distant features.
 Everything depends on three major factors, which are the presence of the major source of light, the degree of atmosphere clarity between the observer and distant feature, and the local pattern of the light scattering which depends on the light reflection from some objects or clouds.

 Regardless of the degree of aerosol pollution in the atmosphere, we always list two major types of light scattering: